 When the frontline troops convened that evening for a debrief and a restorative glass of wine – like a drawing room scene in Midsomer Murders – we totted up our various income streams to discover we’d made a total of £2,250 for our local hospice.
 What a brilliant life-affirming way to raise money for such a worthy charity.

 Laura, your Garden Opening was fab!
-Not only was the garden looking lovely and the atmosphere great, but the sun definitely had his hat on and was coming out in style – please, Clerk of the Weather, do the same for me next weekend.
+Not only was the garden looking lovely and the atmosphere great, but the sun definitely had his hat on and was coming out in style – please, whoever is in charge of the Weather, do the same for me next weekend.

 So paths to be swept, and flyers to be given out, and crockery to be sorted, and plant-stall to be arranged……..all so bonkers, so British, so frankly wonderful.